kslifer/wordpress-on-gcp-free-tier/README.md

 ## Limitations and Future Considerations
 - The WP Stateless plugin has been intentionally downgraded to version 2.3.2.
-Version 3.0 isn't working, and I'm not convinced that it's me.
-It will show up in the Wordpress Dashboard as in need of an upgrade until it's addressed in the origin repo.
+Version 3.0 was a very buggy rollout that broke my site.
+It will show up in the Wordpress Dashboard as in need of an upgrade until it's tested in the origin repo.
 - There are no performance or availability guarantees.
 This runs in a single GCP region with a database that has minimal resources to draw from.
 Since it's immutable, server-side caching isn't possible.
 Given those constraints, it's surprisingly performant.
 The weak link is the database server.
 - Multiple SDLC environments aren't supported out of the box.
 Monorepo principles are followed, with the exclusion of the Wordpress dependencies.
 - This implementation could be dramatically improved by upgrading the Wordpress frontend to a multi-region [Serverless NEG](https://cloud.google.com/load-balancing/docs/negs/setting-up-serverless-negs) with Global HTTPS Load Balancing / CDN and moving the MySQL database into [Cloud SQL](https://cloud.google.com/sql/docs/mysql).
 It would deviate from the free tier objective, but would better align to production-grade cloud architecture practices.